victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/3_feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE] "
+title: "[Feature] "
-labels: enhancement
+labels: ["💡 enhancement", ]
-assignees: ''
+assignees:
+  - victorfrye

 ---

 **Is your feature request related to a problem?
 Please describe.**